grabowskip1/PremierLeagueSimulator/README.md

-# ⚽ Football Match Predictor Pro
+# ⚽ Premier League Games Simulator
 This is a simple football match simulator using historical data provided by Football-Data API.
 The simulator estimates match results based on the historical performance of the teams involved in the match.

 # Features